emankced/ac_verifier_dc/README.md

 ```

 # AC Programming Language
 AC has terms, expressions, and commands.
-The ters are a subset of the expressions and the expressions are a subset of the commands.
+The terms are a subset of the expressions and the expressions are a subset of the commands.
+There are example programs in folder [`programs` folder](programs/).
 In the following all terms, expressions, and commands are listed with simple examples.

 All terms: